AudioLabYork/SALTE-audio-renderer/README.md

 The libsofa directory should be copied to the 'Libraries' folder (shown above)

 This library can then be compiled using Visual Studio

+- WDL

+Source for a mirror of the WDL library can be found [here](https://github.com/justinfrankel/WDL/tree/master/WDL)

+The WDL directory should be copied to the 'Libraries' folder (shown above)

+- Eigen

+Source for the Eigen library can be found [here](http://eigen.tuxfamily.org/index.php?title=Main_Page)

+The Eigen directory should be copied to the 'Libraries' folder (shown above)